kkauems/kkauems/README.md

 ## Hi there!
 I'm Kauê 😁
-✔ I'm currently studying Computer Engineering at UTFPR - Pato Branco
+✔ I'm currently studying Computer Engineering at UTFPR - Pato Branco and working in software development.

-✔ I'm learning Java, C and other programming languages as well.
+✔ I'm learning Java, JavaScript, C and other programming languages as well.

 ##